shivam1808/Docker_Care_Green/README.md

 ## Care Green: Plant Disease Detector
 A WebApp build using flask on platform Docker.
 This app will detect any disease which is present on the plant.
-This app take picture of plant leaf as an input and provide this name of the disease (if any) through which plant is infected.
+This app take picture of plant leaf as an input and provide name of the disease (if any) through which plant is infected.

 <p align="center">
   FOR DOCKER PROJECT 1: <a href="https://github.com/shivam1808/Docker_Covid_Map"><strong>Covid-19 Map</strong></a>